 As a good missionary, you never, ever slept in.
 18-24 months without sleeping in, EVER.
 And missions are absurdly exhausting.
 Sleep in at least once.
 Let it happen.
 Just don’t get lazy and start waking up at 10:00 each day with nothing in the docket.

 Even if you are from Utah and served in Pennsylvania, two years eating the cooking of anthracite coal miners is going to leave you wanting, even if it’s for something as ridiculous as Cafe Rio or Beto’s.
 I’m from California, and did I fulfill the expected cliche and eat In-N-Out as soon as humanly possible?
 You bet I did.
 It didn’t matter that I ate like a king for two years in Spain.
 I wanted something familiar.
-Experiences will vary, especially if you are from Utah.
+Experiences will vary, especially if you are from Utah, where you will likely find yourself at Sodalicious or Kneader’s.

 Did the Lord bless me with musical capability only to see me “ease” into playing guitar again?
 No. I cranked my amp, turned on my pedals, and had at it.
 That dang thing was mothballed for two years.